uzuhinta/nestjs_EDA/README.md

 - Isolation of core domain:
 - Domain Centric design: Encourages a strong focus on the core domain and The Business

+Note that instead of using abstract classes we could use interfaces here but the reason we chose to use abstract classes. that they serve as injection tokens in nestjs.
+With interface, purely typescript constructs and are wiped out during the transportation process. this means that they would not be available at run time making classes a much better choice for us to use

 ![alt text](./docs/4-hexagon.png)